-“One small study of diabetic patients using the sweetener showed a statistically significant increase in glycosylated hemoglobin (Hba1C), which is a marker of long-term blood glucose levels and is used to assess glycemic control in diabetic patients.
+“One study of diabetic patients using the sweetener showed a statistically significant increase in glycosylated hemoglobin (Hba1C), which is a marker of long-term blood glucose levels and is used to assess glycemic control in diabetic patients.
 According to the FDA, “increases in glycosolation in hemoglobin imply lessening of control of diabetes.”

 And a recent study published in Diabetes Care found that:

 “data demonstrate that sucralose affects the glycemic and insulin responses to an oral glucose load in obese people“

 Well, it certainly seems that we have conflicting information here regarding the safety of Splenda with those who have diabetes.